mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Deal 3 damage to a unit.

 name:     Saberspine Seal<br>
-text:     Give a minion or General +3⚔️ this turn.
+text:     Give a unit +3⚔️ this turn.

 name:     Scroll Bandit<br>
 text:     **Backstab**: Steal a spell from your opponent's deck.